Seymouria: Skull

 The lower jaw retained a few plesiomorphic characteristics.
 For example, the inner edge of the mandible possessed three coronoid bones.
 The mandible also retained at least one large hole along its inner edge known as a meckelian fenestra, although this feature was only confirmed during a 2005 re-investigation of one of the Cutler Formation specimens.
-Neither of these traits are common in amniotes.
+Neither of these traits are the standard in amniotes.
 The braincase had a mosaic of features in common with various tetrapodomorphs.
 The system of grooves and nerve openings on the side of the braincase were unusually similar to those of the fish Megalichthys, and the cartilaginous base is another plesiomorphic feature.
 However, the internal carotid arteries perforate the braincase near the rear of the bone complex, a derived feature similar to amniotes.

+The teeth of Seymouria were replaced in an alternating pattern, which is the plesiomorphic condition for tetrapods.
+Its cementum rose above the jawbones on the base of the tooth, while smooth carinae extended lingually towards the apical region of the tooth.

 Postcranial skeleton

-The vertebral column is fairly short, with a total of 24 vertebrae in front of the hip.
+The vertebral column is fairly short, with a total of 24 vertebrae between the hip and skull.
 The vertebrae are gastrocentrous, meaning that each vertebra has a larger, somewhat spool-shaped component known as a pleurocentrum, and a smaller, wedge-shaped (or crescent-shaped from the front) component known as an intercentrum.
 The neural arches, which lie above the pleurocentra, are swollen into broad structures with table-like zygapophyses (joint plates) about three times as wide as the pleurocentrum itself.
-Some vertebrae have neural spines which are partially subdivided down the middle, while others are oval-shaped in cross-section.
+Some vertebrae have neural spines which are partially subdivided down the middle, while others are oval-shaped in horizontal cross-section.
 The ribs of the dorsal vertebrae extend horizontally and attach to the vertebrae at two places: the intercentrum and the side of the neural arch.
 The neck is practically absent, only a few vertebrae long.
 The first neck vertebra, the atlas, had a small intercentrum as well as a reduced pleurocentrum which was only present in mature individuals.
 Although the atlantal pleurocentrum (when present) was wedged between the intercentrum of the atlas and intercentrum of the succeeding axis vertebra (as in amniotes), the low bone development in this area of the neck contrasts with the characteristic atlas-axis complex of amniotes.
 In addition, later studies found that the atlas intercentrum was divided into a left and right portion, more like that of amphibian-grade tetrapods.
 Unlike almost all other Paleozoic tetrapods (amniote or otherwise), Seymouria completely lacks any bony remnants of scales or scutes, not even the thin, circular belly scales of other seymouriamorphs.